ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Animation and Transitions in Qt Quick.rst

     }

 The easiest fix is to repeat the
-`NumberAnimation </sdk/apps/qml/QtQuick/NumberAnimation/>`__ for both Behaviors.
-If the repeated animation is rather complex, you might also consider creating a custom animation component and assigning an instance to each Behavior, for example:
+:ref:`NumberAnimation <sdk_qtquick_numberanimation>` for both Behaviors.
+If
+the repeated animation is rather complex, you might also consider creating a custom animation component and assigning an instance to each Behavior, for example:

 .. code:: qml